Compensation for flight delays and overbookings

 - Determine what kinds of restrictions or limitations are on the travel vouchers or other compensations that are being offered.

 - Insist that any compensation be provided immediately and with any documentation needed to claim the compensation.

 If for some reason you believe that the airline's response to your flight's delay or cancellation, or overbooking was not satisfactory, you may want to complain to the airline or to the authorities.
-If your flight was on a US airline or on a flight to or from the US, you can also use the AirSafe.com Online Complaint Form and AirSafe.com will forward your complaint to the US Department of Transportation.
+If your flight was on a US airline or on a flight to or from the US, you can also use the AirSafe.com Online Complaint Form for guidance on what information should go into your complaint.